hackclub/blot/astro/src/content/joydivision.md

+---
+title: Joy Division
+description: >
+  Here's the cover to Joy Division's first album.
+The actual album is based on [real data](https://blogs.scientificamerican.com/sa-visual/pop-culture-pulsar-origin-story-of-joy-division-s-unknown-pleasures-album-cover-video/), but we'll try to make a simpler version.
+---

 # Joy Division Album Cover

 Here's the cover to Joy Division's first album.
 The actual album is based on [real data](https://blogs.scientificamerican.com/sa-visual/pop-culture-pulsar-origin-story-of-joy-division-s-unknown-pleasures-album-cover-video/), but we'll try to make a simpler version.